Shopify/handy/BEGINNER_GUIDE.md

  <img src="https://github.com/Shopify/handy/blob/main/readme_images/switch_platform.PNG" width="600"/>
 </p>

 Next, click on the `Refresh` button and look for your device in the `Run Device` drop-down list.
 After selecting it, click on the `Build And Run` button.
 You will be asked what you want to name the `.apk` file that will be created.
 Choose any name.
 Once the build completes, put on your headset.
-The Handy application should launch automatically, and your hands should be tracked successfully.
+The Handy app should launch automatically, and your hands should be tracked successfully.

 <p align="center">
  <img src="https://github.com/Shopify/handy/blob/main/readme_images/build_and_run.png" width="600"/>